Tear Duct Surgery

 How Do I Recognize Tear Duct Problems?

-• Excessive tearing.
-It is normal to feel an overabundance of tear production when you are chopping onions or watching a sad movie.
+- Excessive tearing.
+It is expected to feel an overabundance of tear production when you are chopping onions or watching a sad movie.
 But if you find your eye producing a large volume of tears when it shouldn’t, this could mean your tear duct is blocked in some way, stopping your tears from draining.

 What Causes Tear Duct Problems?

-• Blepharitis: An inflammation of the eyelids.
-This is a prevalent condition, which can help propagate dry eye symptoms.
+- Blepharitis: An inflammation of the eyelids.
+This is a prevalent condition that can propagate dry eye symptoms.

 Tear Duct Surgery Overview